2017

 Arcanum

-In the footsteps of Ineke Hans, Wieki Somers and Jurgen Bey, Olivier was asked to make a contemporary porcelain piece for the Kunstmuseum Den Haag.
-Olivier developed the first large-scale porcelain 3D printing technique to meet the commission for the museum.
+In 2016 Olivier van Herpt was asked to make a contemporary porcelain piece for the Kunstmuseum Den Haag.
+He developed the first large-scale porcelain 3D printing technique to meet the commission for the museum.

 The pieces that were 3D printed in porcelain now adorn a Dutch delftware flower pyramid base dating from the 17th century.
-To celebrate delftware, Olivier 3D printed fourteen stackable pieces mixed with cobalt pigment to evoke a new interpretation of delftware.
+To celebrate delftware, van Herpt 3D printed fourteen stackable pieces mixed with cobalt pigment to evoke a new interpretation of delftware.

 Flower pyramid Arcanum for the Kunstmuseum Den Haag, 2017 Photo: Gerrit Schreurs